-India set to launch satellite for South Asian countries, Pakistan says no thanks
+India launches satellite for South Asian countries, Pakistan says no thanks

 - Pakistan pulled out of the project amid heightened tensions between the two neighbors

-New Delhi (CNN)In a first, India's space agency is set to launch a satellite Friday to provide communications services to its neighboring countries.
+New Delhi (CNN)In a first, India's space agency launched a satellite Friday to provide communications services to its neighboring countries.

 The South Asia satellite, funded entirely by India, was announced several years ago with the intention of serving all eight members of the South Asian Association for Regional Cooperation (SAARC).